yoavniran/mocha-stirrer/readme.md

 Mocker will stub all of the module's dependencies by default.
 You can pass a list of modules you don't wish Mocker to stub.

+setup functions
+	- relative path to the mock-required module or the absolute path

 <a name="stirringSection"/>
 ## Stirring